-I have always been fond of technology for assisting you in your kitchen.
-It has not always worked out.
-About 15 years ago, I was sure Whirlpool had a great new range.
-The Polera had the ability to refrigerate, defrost and cook your food.
+About 15 years ago, I was sure Whirlpool had a great new range, the Polera.
+It had the ability to refrigerate, defrost, and cook your food all in one cycle.

 I imagined legions of people throwing that frozen steak in the oven and having it perfectly cooked when they returned home.
-It was not meant to be.
+Unfortunately, it was not meant to be.
 We sold one.
 It was the display piece at 50% off.

 LG All Refrigerator

 Now, Samsung is eerily producing the same piece with some key differences.